-The purpose of the Eastern Acid Mine Drainage Treatment Plant in Springs is to ensure that the rising water levels in the abandoned Grootvlei mine do not contaminate groundwater.
+Water and Sanitation launched the Eastern Acid Mine Drainage Treatment Plant, which ensures that the rising water levels in the abandoned Grootvlei mine do not contaminate groundwater.

 The Eastern Basin Plant in Springs is one of the largest of its kind in the world, treating approximately 110 megalitres per day.